 - Heat pad (optional and dependent on microgreen variety)

-For example: you can use seed for growing full-size broccoli as broccoli microgreen seed, too.
-However…there are advantages to buying microgreen-specific broccoli seed.
+For example you can use seeds for growing full-size broccoli as broccoli microgreen seeds, too.
+However…there are advantages to buying microgreen-specific broccoli seeds.
 The seed will be priced better for microgreen production (higher amount of seeds per ounce or per pound).
-Since you’ll be purchasing bulk seed bred for dense growing, rather than a small packet of seed bred for full-size broccoli production, you’ll get better benefits from purchasing microgreen seed.
+Since you’ll be purchasing bulk seed bred for dense-growing, rather than a small packet of seed bred for full-size broccoli production, you’ll get better benefits from purchasing microgreen seed.

-Some growers also like to experiment with different types of seed that aren’t typically thought of as microgreens.
-For example: I’ve tried growing cabbage, radish, and even rutabaga microgreens because they’re quite similar in appearance (and even related to!) some of the most popular microgreen sprouts, like arugula, broccoli, and bok choy.
+Some growers also like to experiment with different types of seeds that aren’t typically thought of as microgreens.
+For example I’ve tried growing cabbage, radish, and even rutabaga microgreens because they’re quite similar in appearance (and even related to!) some of the most popular microgreen sprouts, like arugula, broccoli, and bok choy.

 That said, it can be fun to explore some of these other types of seeds or varieties for yourself.
 If you’re feeling adventurous and confident, try something new!

 I can’t emphasize enough the importance of drainage and using fine soil when growing microgreens, especially very small-seed microgreens.
 For larger-seeded sprouts (like buckwheat, beets, and peas) this is not so much a concern, and they will require soil of some sort.

 All your little seedlings will be very crowded (as they’re supposed to be), but waterlogging can bring in some serious disease problems that will quickly and easily kill your seedlings— like damping off, for example.
 This is why a less “chunky” and finer soil is needed.
 Or, you can go with totally different media— a lot of media for hydroponic growing like coir pith, lava rock, and others are suitable for those tiny, tiny seeds (but less so for larger seeds).